ember-learn/ember-blog/source/2019-12-12-countown-to-the-new-year-ember-svg-jar.md

 A common theme in the Ember community is zero configuration.
 In that vein, with `ember-svg-jar`, you get a visual workflow out of the box to search and preview icons in one place.
 Check out the [live demo](https://svgjar-demo.web.app/) and empower your team with this feature!

-ember-svg-jar helps you reduce the size of your assests.
+The `ember-svg-jar` addon helps you reduce the size of your assets.
 Using [svgo](https://github.com/svg/svgo), SVGs are automatically optimized, which can cut your file size by half or more.
+So useful!

 <!-- alex ignore easy-->
 The addon is flexible and extensible. ember-svg-jar provides an easy-to-use helper `{{svg-jar "asset-name"}}`, support for both `inline` and `symbol` embedding methods, and the ability to copy SVG as CSS background.